OutSystems/docs-odc/src/eap/building-apps/data/fetch-data/transaction-external-entities.md

 The first ExternalWrite is successful, but the second ExternalWrite fails.

 You only have control over the internal OutSystems database.
 You can’t roll back the ExternalWrite, as it was already committed.
 You can use an Exception Handler to catch the database exception.
+Regarding the ExternalWriteWithError, you can implement the desired logic in an error scenario on the Exception Handler, like log the error, revert the successful ExternalWrite, etc.

 ![Diagram showing an error during the second ExternalWrite in OutSystems Developer Cloud Studio.](images/SecondExternalWrite-odcs.png "Screenshot of Error During Second ExternalWrite in ODC Studio")